axanthos/orange3-textable-prototypes/doc/widgets/translate.rst

 1. **Input language**: The language of the input text.
 This can be set manually or automatically detected.
 2. **Output language**: The language into which the text will be translated.
 3. **Translation service**: The service to be used for translation (e.g., GoogleTranslator, DeepL).
-4. **Reset** button triggers the reset of the interface.
+4. **Reset** button triggers the reset of the interface and puts the GoogleTranslator as a default translation service, and english as a default input and output language.
 5. **API**:In some instances, there is a need of an API key such as Deepl and QCRI.
-6. **API**:In some instances, there is a need of an API key such as Deepl and QCRI.

 .. _translate_fig1: